Hiawatha (web server)

-Hiawatha was a free and open source cross-platform web server developed by Hugo Leisink.
+Hiawatha is a free and open source cross-platform web server developed by Hugo Leisink.

 History

 Hiawatha development began in January 2002 as a web server.
 Leisink, a computer science student at the time, initially created it to support internet servers based in student houses in South Holland and the Netherlands, with security as its focus.

 The January 2009 edition of Linux Magazine included an article on the Hiawatha web server, describing it as "a light web server with good performance and some innovative security functions."
 In 2015 Hiawatha was cited as a lightweight alternative to Apache, as it prioritized the installation experience and reduced storage over adding other features.

-In February of 2019, Leisink announced the end of major development.
-Releases since then have focused on fixing bugs, and keeping components up to date.
+In February 2019, Hugo Leisink announced the end of major development for Hiawatha.
+Subsequent releases had focused on bug fixes and keeping components up to date.
+The project was then placed on hiatus in December 2023, receiving only basic bugfix support.
+However, as of February 2026, Leisink has resumed active development.